StoryCorps.me at the Western Folklife Center

 Honor your friends and loved ones!
 The Western Folklife Center is working with TED and StoryCorps to collect rarely told stories from the rural American West, to share them with the nation.

 We invite you to sign up online here with a friend or family member who's made a mark on your life, and to interview them about their experiences and wisdom.
-Click on the StoryCorps logo above to go to the website and download the app to your smartphone and record your interview in the privacy of your home or hotel room.
+Click on the StoryCorps logo above to go to the website and click on Get Started to download the app and record your interview in the privacy of your home or hotel room.
 Please tag your interview with "westernfolklife."
 All interviews will become part of the StoryCorps.me website as well as our Archive, and they will also be shared with the American Folklife Center at the Library of Congress.
 We are pleased to participate in this exciting effort to help Americans document their own stories.
 Help us celebrate the part of the American story that matters to you!

 5 Steps to Recording Your StoryCorps App Interview